corytu/coursera-r-mentoring/use_=_or_<-.md

 a <- b = 15
 # Error in a <- b = 15: could not find function "<-<-"
 ```
-Why doesn't the final case work?
-[This thread](http://stackoverflow.com/questions/1741820/assignment-operators-in-r-and) on Stack Overflow provides more detailed elaboration.

 3. In most cases of assigning values, `=` is equivalent to `<-`, but `<-` is even more general than `=`.<br>
+In the first following case, x exists only in the `sum` function scope, while in the second case, x is also declared in Global Environment.
+Although we don't often need this kind of declaration.
 Consider the examples below:
 ```r
 sum(x = c(5, 8, 7))
 # 20